vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 Once CPRS disconnects, the Router will close its connection to both VISTA and the VICS Server.

-The _Router Manager_ shows this quick _connect-logon-select patient-exit_ sequence took up 7 pages of RPCs ...
+The _Router Manager_ shows this quick _connect-logon-patient select (soft and hard)-exit_ sequence took up 7 pages of RPCs ...

 ![RM_7TABS](images/RM_7TABS.png)